martin-banks/game-snake/README.md

-# gmae-snake
+# game-snake
-Remake of the classic game snake
+Remake of the classic game snake in JavaScript